 Founder George Cheetham struck while the cotton was high, adding to his four storey building with new spinning blocks in the 1820s.

 But in 1896, the Boulton & Watt engines fell silent for the first time in decades, and it was another ten years before the Longlands Mill Company stepped in and revived the place.
 Longlands was a working mill until 1961, when the production of rayon put lots of cotton manufacturers out of business.

 The place saw the birth, growth and death of an industry.

 It's a beautiful building, full of the echoes of life and work.

 We like to think that George Cheetham would be happy to know that we've found a new life for his mill, safeguarding its future.
 We wanted to pick up where the cotton industry left off, bringing this once thriving mill back to life.

 We have won lots of awards for our schemes

 Here is a selection of some we have won for Longlands

-103 new homes in 2 very different building / One and two bedroom duplex apartments with balconies at Pattern House / Characterful homes in Grade II listed The Mill with exposed beams and brickwork / Affordable homes available through Shared Ownership at Pattern House / Homes to buy and rent at Pattern House and The Mill / Commercial space available at both Pattern House and The Mill / 10,000 sq foot of office, retail and leisure space / Nestled between the Huddersfield Narrow canal and the banks of the River Tame / Within easy reach of Manchester City Centre 12 mins by train / Parking available to all residents / Stalybridge Train Station only a ten minute walk away / Shops, cafe's & community close by
+103 new homes in two very different buildings / One and two bedroom duplex apartments with balconies at Pattern House / Characterful homes in Grade II Listed The Mill with exposed beams and brickwork / Affordable homes available through shared ownership at Pattern House / Homes to buy and rent at Pattern House and The Mill / Commercial space available at both Pattern House and The Mill / 10,000 sq foot of office, retail and leisure space / Nestled between the Huddersfield Narrow Canal and the banks of the River Tame / Within easy reach of Manchester City Centre 12 mins by train / Parking available to all residents / Stalybridge train station only a ten minute walk away / Shops, cafes & community close by

 03 numbers are charged as landline calls